Yubico unveils its latest YubiKey 5C NFC security key, priced at $55 – TechCrunch

 Yubico’s latest YubiKey 5C NFC is the latest iteration of the company’s lineup of security keys, which comes with a dedicated USB-C connector that works across different computers and phones.
 And for devices that don’t, it also comes with an in-built NFC chip allowing users to wirelessly tap their key against their device to log in.

-YubiKeys pack in a ton of open security and authentication standards, making it work on the “majority” of computers and phones — including Macs, iPhones, Linux machines, and Windows and Android devices, said Guido Appenzeller, Yubico’s chief product officer.
+YubiKeys pack in a ton of open security and authentication standards, making it work on the “majority” of computers and phones — including Macs, iPhones, Linux machines and Windows and Android devices, said Guido Appenzeller, Yubico’s chief product officer.

-Its keys also work with many enterprise apps, as well as consumer services like Facebook, Google, Microsoft, and Twitter.
+Its keys also work with many enterprise apps, as well as consumer services like Facebook, Google, Microsoft and Twitter.

 Yubico priced its newest YubiKey at $55.